-(See Figure 1-7.)
+(See Figure 1-5.)
 The Audio Down Mixer function provides for the selection of any five embedded channels serving as Left (L), Right (R), Center (C), Left Surround (Ls), and Right Surround (Rs) individual signals to be multiplexed into stereo pair Down Mix Left (DM-L) and Down Mix Right (DM-R).
 The resulting stereo pair DM-L and DM-R can in turn be routed to any embedded audio pair as desired (or de-embedded to an AES or analog audio output).

-Figure 1-7 Audio Down Mix Functional Block Diagram with Example Sources
+Figure 1-5 Audio Down Mix Functional Block Diagram with Example Sources

-Flex Buses.
+Flex Buses

 For both input and output nodes before and after the card internal buses, flex buses provide flexible-structure mixer in which any of 16 summing nodes (Flex Mix Bus A thru Flex Mix Bus P) can receive any card audio input, thereby allowing several customizable mixing schemes.
 Similarly, any of the 16 card internal bus signals can be applied to an output flex bus mixer.

-Text-To-Speech.
-Option (Option +TTS) Cobalt Digital +TTS is a complete 21CVAA digital text-to-speech generation / audio insertion solution for embedded and discrete audio systems. +TTS is available as a software option for new cards and as a field upgrade.
+Cobalt Digital +TTS is a complete 21CVAA digital text-to-speech generation / audio insertion solution for embedded and discrete audio systems.